Impro-Visor/Impro-Visor/README.txt

 large number of chords-only leadsheets, as well as other useful resources.

-Impro-Visor is free and runs on any platform that supports Java 1.6 or later, including:
+Impro-Visor is free and runs on any platform that supports Java 1.7 or later, including:

-    Windows (XP, 2000, Vista, 7, 8)
+    Windows (XP, 2000, Vista, 7, 8, 10)
-    MacOSX (Snow Leopard 10.6 or later needed for Java 1.6) Linux
+    MacOSX (Lion 10.7.3 or later needed for Java 1.7) Linux

 The official information site for Impro-Visor is: